pier-digital/retrack/README.md

 - `inputs`: The node inputs.
 This is used to reference the node inputs.
 - `outputs`: The node outputs.
 This is used to reference the node outputs.
 - `name`: The node name.
 This is used to define the node type.

+The `inputs` and `outputs` properties are dictionaries of node connections.
+Each connection has the following properties:

+- `node`: The node id that is connected to the current node.
+- `input`: The input name of the connection that is connected to the current node.
+This is only used in the `inputs` property.
+- `output`: The output name of the connection that is connected to the current node.
+This is only used in the `outputs` property.

+To see some examples, check the [examples](https://github.com/gabrielguarisa/retrack/tree/main/examples) folder.

+## Contributing

+Contributions are welcome!
+Please read the [contributing guidelines](https://github.com/gabrielguarisa/retrack/tree/main/CONTRIBUTING.md) first.